 Job Duties (H.11):

 Work on the development of software solutions.
 Write technical requirements and document technical design for front-end foundational components, frameworks, and tools for Visa’s secure mobile payments platform.
 Utilize technologies such as React, Redux, Node, Webpack, and Jest.
 Collaborate closely with other teams in an Agile environment to solve challenges on technical design and coding.
 Integrate continuous learning and innovation in the development process.
 Write well-organized code with high efficiency.
 Work to ensure quality user experience and technological performance while meeting the business objectives of the organization.
 Work on engineering projects from inception to launch.
 Architect technical solutions that support the needs and objectives of both the product roadmap and the technology roadmap.
 Design and build engineering solutions for performance, extensibility, availability, reliability, and security.
 Develop with mobile-first approach for multiple mobile form factors.
 Maintain high coding standards and teach best practices such as BDD, TDD, unit testing, peer reviews.
 Mentor fellow teammates and provide technical domain expertise.
-Work to ensure continuous incorporation of the best in front-end technology concepts and capabilities into SRC checkout.
+Work to ensure continuous incorporation of the best in front-end technology concepts and capabilities into VDCP Checkout, Visa Direct, and other Visa front end applications.
 No direct reports, and no managerial duties, or responsibilities.
 Individual contributor level position only.

 Specific Skills (H.14): Employer will accept Master’s degree in Computer Science, Computer Engineering, or related technical field and 2 years of work experience in job offered, or in a computer-related occupation.
 Position requires: [Please see chart below].